 Our Customer Services team are the main people who handle customer data and have access to order information should a customer call up.
 Data is archived after 12 months and we further limit the number of people who have access to this archive.
 Our Admin team and Product Development team also have access to order information.

 tunics.co.uk uses a cookie which is a small, anonymous text file placed on your device to help us follow you through our website so you can add items to the basket, continue shopping and buy when you are ready.
-This cookie doesn't contain anything personal in itself as it is just a long string of letters and randomised numbers which gives your visit to the website a unique identity.
-You can browse our website without this cookie but you cannot add to the basket without it.
+This cookie doesn't contain anything personal in itself as it is just a long string of letters and randomised numbers that gives your visit to the website a unique identity.
+You can browse our website without this cookie but you cannot add it to the basket without it.

 Browsing our website will also mean that cookies from carefully selected third-party websites will be collecting anonymised data on our behalf.
 These are used for: